tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is defined.
 The server MUST ensure that it selects a compatible PSK (if any) and cipher suite.

-Each PSK is also associated with at most one Server Name Identification (SNI) value (Section 3 of {{RFC6066}}).
-For PSKs established via the ticket mechanism ({{NSTMessage}}), this is the SNI value (if any) on the connection where the ticket was established.
-For externally established PSKs, the associated SNI value (or lack of value) is set when the PSK is established.
-The server MUST ensure that it selects a compatible PSK (if any) and SNI value (if any).
-SNI MUST NOT be negotiated when using a PSK not associated with an SNI value.
+In TLS versions prior to TLS 1.3, the Server Name Identification (SNI) value was intended to be associated with the session (Section 3 of {{RFC6066}}), with the server being required to enforce that the SNI value associated with the session matches the one specified in the resumption handshake.
+However, in reality the implementations were not consistent on which of two supplied SNI values they would use, leading to the consistency requirement being de-facto enforced by the clients.
+In TLS 1.3, the SNI value is always explicitly specified in the resumption handshake, and there is no need to associate an SNI value with the ticket anymore.

 Implementor's note: the most straightforward way to implement the PSK/cipher suite matching requirements is to negotiate the cipher